372nd COVID-19 fatality reported; Guam in 'high' COVID-19 risk level

 One more COVID-19-related fatality was reported Thursday night by the Joint Information Center.

-The 372nd COVID-19-related fatality was an 84-year-old female, fully vaccinated and boosted, with underlying health conditions.
-She tested positive May 22.
-She died June 22 at the Guam Regional Medical City.
+The 372nd COVID-19-related fatality was an 84-year-old woman, who was fully vaccinated and boosted, and had underlying health conditions.
+She tested positive May 22 for the coronavirus.
+She died June 22 at Guam Regional Medical City.

-The seven-day average daily cases surpassed the 100-mark, reaching at least 108 this week, Campo said.
+The seven-day average daily cases exceeded 100, rising to at least 108 this week, Campo said.

-"We definitely see that the number of cases that are being reported is going up so if there's anything to do right now, definitely wear your mask, watch your distance and wash your hands," he said.
+"We definitely see that the number of cases that are being reported is going up, so if there's anything to do right now, definitely wear your mask, watch your distance and wash your hands," Campo said.

 Hospitalizations

-Hospitalizations reached 21 earlier this week after months of single-digit admissions.
-It was 14 as of Thursday.
+There were 21 hospitalizations reported earlier this week after months of single-digit admissions.
+There were 14 COVID-19 patients hospitalized Thursday.

 Among those hospitalized, one is a pediatric patient.

-Guam's full vaccination level is 97%.
-Officials said this is a factor in the still relatively low hospitalization numbers despite the rising number of cases.
+On Guam, 97% of eligible residents have been fully vaccinated.
+Officials said this is a factor in the relatively low hospitalization numbers, despite the rising number of cases.

 Masks recommended

-Mandate or not, people still must wear masks to protect themselves and others from getting or spreading the virus, DPHSS' Leon Guerrero said.
-Updated vaccination and staying home if one's sick are also highly recommended.
+Mandate or not, people still must wear masks to protect themselves and others from getting or spreading the virus, DPHSS' Dr. Bob Leon Guerrero said.
+Updating vaccinations and staying home if sick are also highly recommended.

 "We started to learn how to live with COVID," he said.